 1. Decide What to Grow

 The first year especially, it can be tough to know what to plant.
 When I started gardening, we often ended up with too many tomatoes to use and wished we had more cucumbers.
-This website has a good list with an average of how much to grow for a family of four.
+This website has good guidelines for how much to grow for a family of four.

 My strategy now is to grow foods that (a) we eat the most of and (b) are the most expensive to buy organically.
 For us, this means lots of spinach, strawberries, winter squash, tomatoes (which are canned or fermented), herbs, cucumbers (naturally fermented to preserve), blueberries, sweet potatoes, and peppers (usually dried to preserve).